Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 Blinkist Pricing

-The experience here was the same as with Headway.
-If you want to know the cost, you first have to fill out a 5 - 10 min questionnaire and enter your personal data.
-So, I did just that and finally got to the meat.
+The experience here was the same as with Headway: if you want to know the cost, you first have to fill out a 5 - 10 min questionnaire and enter your email.

 🥁 And the Winner for the Price Category is…